A Study of a Loss System with Priorities: Introduction

-Another important contribution of this paper is to address the fundamental question of whether or not the system we consider, i.e., a loss system with preemptive priorities, is insensitive to service time distribution beyond its mean.
-In particular, we explain and demonstrate by simulations that for the highest preemptive priority that is not affected by lower priority traffic the insensitivity on an Erlang B system applies.
+Another important contribution of this paper is to address the fundamental question of whether or not the system we consider, i.e., a loss system with preemptive priorities, is insensitive to service time distribution beyond its mean (i.e. to the shape of the service time distribution) of the customers of various service classes.
+As mentioned above, it is well known that the Erlang B formula is insensitive to the shape of the service time distribution \citep{Sevastyanov57}.
+The question of whether or not this insensitivity property is also applicable to the blocking probabilities of the various classes of customers in a loss system with multiple priorities has not been properly addressed for over half a century since this problem was first introduced by Katzschner \citep{Katzschner70} in 1970.
+In this paper, we explain and demonstrate by simulations that for the highest preemptive priority that is not affected by lower priority traffic the insensitivity of the Erlang B system applies.
 However, for lower preemptive priorities, insensitivity does not hold, and that higher variance of the service time distribution leads to lower blocking probabilities of the lower priority traffic.
 This has not been demonstrated in the earlier publications on this problem, including \citep{Katzschner70,V02,Yang14}.
+In fact, in \citep{V02}, an incorrect comment was made that implies the insensitivity property for all priority classes.

 The remainder of the paper is organized as follows.
 In Section \ref{V2}, we describe the model and provide the solution of \citep{V02} for the blocking probability of the customers of the different priority classes.
 In Section \ref{sec:multi}, we provide a multi-dimensional Markov-chain analysis for our problem and establish consistency with the results of \citep{V02} presented in Section \ref{V2}.
 In Section~\ref{sec:sens}, we explain and demonstrate by simulations that except for the blocking probability of the highest priority customers, the blocking probabilities of the other customers are sensitive to the holding time distributions.
 Finally, the conclusions are drawn in Section~\ref{sec:conc}.